yoavram/ProbML/README.md

 # Deep Learning with Python workshop
 ## Yoav Ram

+This is an introduction to statistics, machine learning, and deep learning using Python with JAX, Scikit-learn, Statsmodels, and Keras.

+The theoretical material lossely follows [_Probabilistic Machine Learning_](https://probml.github.io/pml-book/) by Kevin Murphy.

-Please go to the [index notebook](index.ipynb) to view the workshop.
+Go to the [index notebook](index.ipynb) to view the table of contents.

 ## Setup instructions